camdenfullmer/CFShareCircle/README.md

         - Foundation
         - CoreGraphics

-2. Add the images directory and CFShareCircle resources to your project.
-Make sure that the CFShareCircle.m and CFShareCircle.h are listed under "Copy Bundle Resources" under "Build Phases".
+2. Add the images directory, CFShareCircle, and CFSharer resources to your project.
+Make sure that the CFShareCircle.m, CFShareCircle.h, CHSharer.m, and CFSharer.h are listed under "Copy Bundle Resources" under "Build Phases".

 3. Edit your view controller header file to import the CFShareCircle header file, add the delegate, and create an object.